 How to Choose Your Event Niche

-When I decided to stop ignoring my passion and take a leap of faith and start my event planning business, I had no idea what I was doing, or what to specialize in and I considered offering all event planning services to all people.
+When I started my event business in 2004 (from my kitchen table), I had no idea what I was doing or what to specialize in and I considered offering “full service event planning” so I wasn’t turning anyone away.

 I mean, you have to pay the bills, right?

-But soon after choosing my event niche, I was planning events with over 30,000 attendees, working with top international brands, professional athletes, and Hollywood actors.
+Soon after getting clear on who my clients are exactly and choosing my event niche, I was planning events with over 30,000 attendees, working with top international brands, professional athletes, and Hollywood actors.

 When it comes to choosing your event niche, here’s what you’ll learn in today’s video: